codeque-co/codeque/packages/vscode/README.md

 ### React component with specific props combination

 I found it very useful to find props with specific props combination.
 Sometimes props depends on each other and we might want to refactor some of them, but how do we determine whether they are used together?
-We can review long list of results for basic search, but who has time for that 😉
+We can review long list of results for basic code search, but who has time for that 😉

 ```tsx
 <Button